vinej/pyarchive/README.md

         see the task definition below

 3: Tasks: tasks are commands run sequentialy from task definition below.
 There is 5 kinds of task:

+    The available tasks are:
         array       :   create a simple list of scalar values in memory. the name of the array is also the name of the column created in memory csv         :   read a csv file in memory. the first line of the CSV must contains the columns' names query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory curl        :   launch a curl command (not completed yet, on progress)

     Array definition
         Name        :   the name of the task
         Kind        :   array
         Description :   the description of the task Command     :   contains the list of values separated by a pipe |

     Csv definition
         Name        :   the name of the task
         Kind        :   csv
-    Description :   the description of the task
-    File        :   the full path of the csv file
+        Description :   the description of the task File        :   the full path of the csv file

     Query definition
         Name            :   name of the task
         Kind            :   query
         Description     :   the description of the task Connection      :   the connection's name to use for the query from the connection section Command         :   the SQL or stored procecure to execute
                             ex: select * from employees where name = '{{name}}' and email = '{{email}}' Output          :   the output type of the query (memory,reference, csv or excel)
                             reference:  means that the query is not executed right away, but will be executed when a parameter will use it.
                             memory:     means that the result will be put in memory csv,excel:  means that the result will be saved into a csv or excel file.
         File            :   the destination file name if the output is csv or excel ExcelTemplate   :   a excel template to use for the output of type Excel (see into Save task for template rules for ExcelTemplate)
         Excluded        :   the list of columns to exclude from the output Anonymized      :   the list of columns to anonymize on the output Parameters      :   a list of parameter's objects used to execute the query

         Parameter definition
             Kind    :   memory    :  means that the parameter rows comes from a list in memory reference :  means that the parameter rows comes from a source of type 'reference' that contains also parameters child     :  means that the parameter rows comes from the previous parameter definition, so this one is a child.
             Source  :   the name of the memory object that contains the rows Names   :   the list of parameters' names separated by comma that will be used into the queries ex: ['{{name}}','{{email}}']
             Fields  :   the list of fields from the source that will replace parameters into the queries: ex: ['name','email']

     Save definition
         Name            :   the name of the task
         Kind            :   save
         Description     :   the description of the task Output          :   csv or excel
         Source          :   the name of the source data to save File            :   the output file name
         Excluded        :   a list of excluded columns Anonymized      :   a list of columns to anonymize ExcelTemplate   :   a excel template to use for the output of type Excel

         Excel template rules
             - the excel template can have many tabs